GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 "represent actions that can be taken on the current page, but that aren't applicable to all pages" ([source][archive-page-action]).

 {% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/O88qWNZJhzQMMyuvvVaX.png", alt="A page action (left) appears in the omnibox, indicating the extension can do something on this page.
-A browser action (right) is always visible.", width="464", height="154" %}
+A browser action (right) is always visible.", width="464", height="154", class="screenshot" %}

 In other words, browser actions gave extension developers a persistent UI surface in the browser while page actions appeared only when the extension could do something useful on the current page.